AlejandroCN7/sinergym/docs/source/pages/introduction.rst

 .. seealso:: This is a project based on Zhiang Zhang and Khee Poh Lam `Gym-Eplus <https://github.com/zhangzhizza/Gym-Eplus>`__.

-The goal of *sinergym* is to create an environment following OpenAI Gym interface for wrapping simulation engines for building control using **deep reinforcement learning**.
+fjioermThe goal of *sinergym* is to create an environment following OpenAI Gym interface for wrapping simulation engines for building control using **deep reinforcement learning**.